 Go to “Garageband”, check out the “Preference”, and you will want the “Audio Input” to be “Aggregate Device” that you have just created.

-Click the plus button to add a first new track.
-A new menu pops up, just select an input that marked as "input+one figure" (one figure represents mono microphone; two figure for stereo microphone), such as "input 1".
+Click the plus button to add a new track.
+A menu will pop up, just select an input that marked as "input+one figure" (one figure represents mono microphone; two figure for stereo microphone), such as "input 1".

-Download Voice Meeter Banana: https://www.vb-audio.com/Voicemeeter/banana.htm
+Download the Voice Meeter Banana: https://www.vb-audio.com/Voicemeeter/banana.htm

 Download ASIO4ALL: http://www.asio4all.org/

-5.Hit the record, that’s you up and running with multiple mics at the same time.
+- 3.Start a new track.
+Hit the record, you are up and running with multiple mics at the same time now.